phamelink/katacoda-scenarios/secure-server-tutorial/step2.md

 Now, in our HTTP Client 1, add the _/api/_ route in the URL.
 You should see the response from the express API server.
 Congrats!
 You just successfully configured a reverse proxy, bringing us one step closer to deploying our server securely.

+To find out more about what you can do with Nginx, check out their [docs](https://nginx.org/en/docs/beginners_guide.html) for more examples!

 ## Note on integrating continuous deployment

 In the introduction of this tutorial, we briefly mentioned continuous deployment and how we can integrate it on our server.
 Well, as you can imagine, with Nginx this became a whole lot easier.